-Michael joined The Open University in July 2013 is currently a Senior Lecturer in Management.
-He is on the Steering Committee of the Centre for Innovation, Knowledge and Development (IKD) and a member of the Curriculum Internationalisation Project of the Faculty of Business and Law.
+Michael joined The Open University in July 2013 is currently a Senior Lecturer in Management and Director of Masters and MBA Programmes.
 Prior to joining the OU, he was part of the academic team that launched Coventry University London Campus in October 2010.
 His varied roles there included academic coordination of the BA Global business, BA Global marketing (top-ups) and MBA oil and gas management.
 Between 2007 and 2009 he held teaching posts in international business at Nottingham Trent and Sheffield Hallam universities.
 Michael studied in Cameroon (BSc Economics), Sweden (MSc Economics, MA Leadership in International Management and MA in STS) before completing a PhD at University of Nottingham.

 Michael’s research has a particular focus on linkages between entrepreneurship and development.
 His most recent publications include women as vectors of social entrepreneurship, informal microfinance institutions and development-led tourism entrepreneurship and impact investing and inclusive business development in Africa.
 Michael also has a long-standing interest in the study of how global partnerships and initiatives shape local practices in developing countries.
 He has examined the implementation of global initiatives/strategies in a variety of settings, including tourism development, petroleum local content and access to HIV/AIDS and malaria medication.
 Recent publications include how international oil and gas companies respond to local content policies in petroleum-producing developing countries.
 His work has been published in leading journals such as Tourism Management, Annals of Tourism Research, Social Science & Medicine, Health Policy & Planning, Energy Policy and Strategic Change: Briefings in Entrepreneurial Finance.